Church of Panagia Kera

-The Church of Panagia Kera (Greek: Εκκλησία της Παναγίας της Κεράς) is a Cretan Byzantine church, located 1 km (0.62 miles) from the village of Kritsa, in the Dikte Mountains.
-It contains the finest-preserved Byzantine-era frescoes in Crete, and for that reason, has become one of the most culturally and historically significant churches on the island.
+The Church of Panagia Kera (Εκκλησία της Παναγίας της Κεράς) is a Greek Orthodox church located near the village of Kritsa, in the Dikte Mountains, on the island of Crete, Greece.
+Situated 1 km from Kritsa, the Byzantine-style church contains the finest-preserved Byzantine-era frescoes in Crete, and for that reason, has become one of the most culturally and historically significant churches on the island.

 History

-The Late Greek word ‘Panagia’ is defined as ‘Virgin’ in English, and is among the titles of the Virgin Mary in the Eastern Orthodox Church.
+The late Greek word ‘Panagia’ is defined as ‘Virgin’ in English, and is among the titles of the Virgin Mary in the Eastern Orthodox Church.
 Although no founding date for the Church of Panagia Kera has been established, historical consensus agrees that the oldest parts of the church, the central nave, its vaulted roof and dome, were constructed and painted in the 13th century.
 The side-aisles of the church, its western entrance, and the belfry and the buttresses supporting the church, were later built and painted during the early to mid-14th century.
-The frescoes in Panagia Kera date back to the Paleologian Renaissance, due to their vivid, bright colors.
+The frescoes in Panagia Kera date from the Paleologian Renaissance, due to their vivid, bright colors.

 According to local tradition, the church contained an icon of the Virgin Mary, which was believed to have miraculous powers.
 During the period of Byzantine Iconoclasm, it was removed to Constantinople, but was later returned.
 In 1498, during the Venetian occupation of Crete, a Greek trader stole the icon, which was later transported to the temple of Saint Alfonso on the Esquiline Hill in Rome.
 Panagia Kera was later renovated by the Managgaris family in 1722, and in 1732 the icon of the Virgin Mary was repainted in the church by an unknown artist.